odhran-kainos/blog/posts/1 - Code Reviewing My Earliest Remaining Program.md

 in later games (*also* in `GameLibrary.java`!) that make use of 3D graphics, files, etc., and Asteroids doesn't need any of it.
 The `GUI/` folder itself was presumably named because this is where all the graphical interfaced, non-terminal programs I ever wrote lived.
+The code we're interested in all lives in the first few hundred lines of `GameLibrary.java`.

 Suffice to say, directory/file organization would not pass code review in my workplace today.
 In 2004, though, I was not competent at working with